mittasid/slack_police/README.md

 Slack Police is a slack application that sends out a slack message every one hour with the hourly sentiment on the channel.
 The Slack App needs to be added to the channel and ```channel:read``` and ```channel:write``` scopes are to be given to the bot.

+## Setup

+Populate the env file with the token and channel name to be queried.

 ## Running

 You can set up an hourly cronjob by running adding the below line in the crontab file: